A practical guide to the Azure AI search Confluence connector in 2026

 The DIY approach

-For many engineering teams, the first instinct is to build it themselves.
-This usually means firing up a code editor and writing a custom script (often in Python) that uses the Confluence REST API to grab data and the Azure SDK to stuff it into an Azure AI Search index.
-You might use a framework like LangChain to give you a head start, but it’s still a serious project.
+Many engineering teams choose to build their own solution.
+This usually involves writing a custom script (often in Python) that uses the Confluence REST API to retrieve data and the Azure SDK to input it into an Azure AI Search index.
+You might use a framework like LangChain to facilitate the process.

 What you’re signing up for:

-• Wrangling authentication for both Confluence (API tokens) and Azure (service principals).
+• Managing authentication for both Confluence (API tokens) and Azure (service principals).

-• Writing code that can crawl through all your Confluence spaces without missing anything.
+• Developing code that can effectively crawl through your Confluence spaces.

-• Figuring out the best way to "chunk" long documents into smaller pieces for the AI model.
+• Determining the best way to "chunk" long documents for the AI model.

-• Generating vector embeddings for your content using a service like Azure OpenAI.
+• Generating vector embeddings for your content using services like Azure OpenAI.

-• Building a system for incremental updates, so you don’t have to re-index your entire Confluence site every night.
+• Building a system for incremental updates, so your search index stays current with your Confluence site.

 The platform approach